testmunk/docs/android.rst

 	$ calabash-android run TestmunkTest_debug.apk --verbose

-After a minute or two the app should get launched on your device and our sample testcases should get executed.
+This should install the app on your device, and after a minute or two it should get launched and our sample testcases should get executed.
 It will ca. 3-5 min for the testcases to get completed, you can also exit the terminal to stop the testrun.
 Simply enter `exit` into the terminal.

 In the following we'd like to show you how you can easily write your own testcase.